StanChart to cut more than 7,000 jobs as bank steps up AI adoption - Finance news and analysis from Global Banking & Finance Review

 By Selena Li

-StanChart said on Tuesday it would cut 15% of its corporate function roles by 2030, which, according to a Reuters calculation, would result in more than 7,000 redundancies out of its more than 52,000 staff in such roles.
+StanChart said it would cut 15% of its corporate function roles by 2030, which, according to a Reuters calculation, would result in more than 7,000 redundancies out of its more than 52,000 staff in such roles.

-CEO’s Perspective on AI and Workforce Changes
+CEO’s Perspective on AI and Human Capital

 "It's not cost-cutting.
-It's replacing in some cases lower-value human capital with the financial capital and the investment capital we're putting in," he said.
+It's replacing in some cases lower-value human capital with the financial capital and the investment capital we're putting in," CEO Bill Winters told reporters.

 The cuts, alongside higher shareholder return targets announced in a strategy update, come as StanChart is at the tail-end of a decade-long effort to transform itself from a potential takeover target to a steadily profitable lender.

-Impact on Global Back-Office Roles
+Impact on Back-Office Roles

 "Of course we're using AI along the way and AI will be a huge facilitator and enabler of that," he added, referring to its ongoing revamp to automate more of its core banking system.